NCI900-Training-Organisation/intro-to-pytorch/docs/source/outcomes.rst

 =================

 .. note::
  #.
+Learn the theoretical aspects of Neural Networks.
+ #.
 Understand how tensors work in PyTorch.
  #.
-Learn how to load data in PyTorch.
+Learn how to build a Neural Network in Pytorch.
-    #.
-Get acquainted with using the ARE platform on Gadi.

 In this workshop, you will learn the basics of PyTorch, including tensor operations, dynamic computation graphs, and neural network modules.
-This workshop will provide practical experience in building and t raining neural networks using PyTorch.
+You will also gain practical experience in building and training neural networks using PyTorch.